10 Essential Things To Do In Dunfermline -Scotland’s Ancient Capital

 Dunfermline Palace

 Charles met a rather unfortunate end and if the following story is true then he never really had a chance.
 He was a sickly child and the sound of his crying often rang around the palace walls.
-One night, his father was trying to read when he was interrupted once again by the sound of crying.
+One night, his father was interrupted once again by the sound of crying.
 King James stormed towards the sound but was surprised to find it was his son’s nurse screaming rather than Charles himself.

 After he calmed the nurse down, she said that a figure like an old man had crept inside.
 He threw his cloak around the cradle and started to drag it towards the door.
 That was the point she started screaming and the figure vanished into thin air!